 About the Blog

 I launched my Just Sayin’ blog in November 2016 as part of my website, BobLaycock.com.
 My interests are quite varied, both political and spiritual, resulting in a somewhat eclectic mix of posts.
 You’ll see this reflected in the Categories menu.
 You can select any category that interests you.

-Most recently I shifted this blog away from political subjects to focus primarily in a more spiritual, personal and reflective direction.
-I’ve add the word “Now” to the title in keeping with this new emphasis: the idea of mindful presence in the here and now.
+I decided in October 2021 to shift the emphasis for this blog less towards politics and more towards spiritual and personal reflections.
+I’ve added the word “Now” to the blog name in keeping with this new emphasis: the idea of mindful presence in the here and now.
+I still post on political matters, but less often.